Q: What is My ACAO Profile?

 A: You are required to have your continuing education credits up to date to maintain your non-practicing status.
-This ensures that no matter what the length of time you have been away, you will be prepared with the skills to enter back into practice.
+This ensures that no matter what the length of time you are away, you will be prepared with the skills to enter back into practice.

 Q: Why would credits be necessary if I am not practicing?

 A: The point of continuing education is to be sure that your knowledge is up to date and to the current levels of acceptable safety.
 When you reinstate or upgrade your license, if your credits are up to date we know that you have kept your knowledge current.